Quick answer

 Nutritional benefits for babies

-- 💚Provides protein to help build and repair tissues.
+- 💚Protein — helps build and repair growing tissues.

 How to serve white beans for babies